What's new in Recordbase: November 2021

 Along with the 5.37 release of Recordbase, we are updating our authentication to include support for single sign on using Azure Active Directory (AD).
 Enabling single sign on with Azure AD means you can use your work login to access Recordbase.
 This means one less password to remember and more control over the password complexity required to access Recordbase.

 There is some minor configuration required as part of your Azure AD, so you will need to involve your network administrator.
 Once everything is configured, your sign in screen will change a little.
-If you are already signed into you work account, you will only be required to enter your email address (for the same account you are currently signed into your computer with) to gain access to Recordbase.
+If you are already signed into your work account, you will only be required to enter your email address (for the same account you are currently signed into your computer with) to gain access to Recordbase.

 Farewell to the old Activity screen